Fitness to study

 Fitness to study is defined as your fitness to participate and function in university life.

-- You are able to function independently in academic, residential and community environments.
+- you're able to function independently in academic, residential and community environments

-- Your mental or physical health needs do not disrupt the learning/research work of other students.
+- your mental or physical health needs do not disrupt the learning or research work of other students

-- You are able to benefit from the programme of study/research and pursue for the required period with a reasonable chance of progression.
+- you're able to benefit from the programme of study or research, and you can pursue it for the required period with a reasonable chance of progression

-- for health reasons, it is not in their interest or that of the University that the applicant should begin or the student should continue a programme of study
+You're deemed unfit to study if, for health reasons, it's not in the interest of you or the University that you should begin – or continue – a programme of study.

-This includes reasonable adjustments and support to ensure you have equal opportunities to succeed in all aspects of University life.
+This includes offering reasonable adjustments and support to make sure you have equal opportunities to succeed in all aspects of university life.